Swapnapratim/On-chain-Invoice/zeebu-assignment/README.md

 - USDT token address of desired test net
 - EntryPoint contract address

+Be sure to add your RPC_URL and PRIVATEE_KEY at the required fields here: `interface/src/App.js`

 ## Instructions to start local server:
 1. cd into Interface (cd interface)
 2. npm install